 There is a fascinating little backstory to this episode.
-Both the star (William Reynolds) and the director (Richard L. Bare) almost died in a plane crash the night that the episode was supposed to air.
+Both the star (William Reynolds) and the director (Richard L. Bare) almost died in a plane crash the night the episode was supposed to air.
 They were on their way back from shooting a pilot episode for the The Islanders when their plane crashed into the ocean.
 The wreck killed one person and several others were injured.
 Both Reynolds and Bare suffered broken legs, however when their plane crashed they were only a few miles off the coast of Jamaica so they decided to swim for it.
 The episode was quickly pulled off the air out of respect (though this is disputed), but it was an ironic twist considering the subject matter of the episode: the ability to foresee death.

 “Infantry platoon, U.S. Army, Philippine Islands, 1945.
 These are the faces of the young men who fight, as if some omniscient painter had mixed a tube of oils that were at one time earth brown, dust gray, blood red, beard black, and fear – yellow white, and these men were the models.
 For this is the province of combat, and these are the faces of war.”